Cold wave conditions abate slightly in Delhi, more relief ahead | Science-Environment

 - India

-The minimum temperature at the Safdarjung Observatory, considered the official marker for the city, settled at 4.4 degrees Celsius.
+The minimum temperature at the Safdarjung Observatory, considered the official marker for the city, settled at 4.4 degrees Celsius, three notches below normal.

+The maximum temperature settled at 23.8 degrees Celsius, two notches more than the average temperature.

-The observatory reported cold wave on Monday and Tuesday, logging a minimum temperature of 3.2 degrees Celsius and 4 degrees Celsius, respectively.
+The observatory reported a cold wave on Monday and Tuesday logging a minimum temperature of 3.2 degrees Celsius and 4 degrees Celsius, respectively.

-The weather stations at Palam, Lodhi Road, Ridge and Ayanagar recorded minimum temperatures of 7.6 degrees Celsius, 4.2 degrees Celsius, 6.7 degrees Celsius and 4.8 degrees Celsius, respectively.
+The weather stations at Palam, Lodhi Road, Ridge and Ayanagar recorded a minimum temperature of 7.6 degrees Celsius, 4.2 degrees Celsius, 6.7 degrees Celsius and 4.8 degrees Celsius, respectively.

 In the plains, the IMD declares a cold wave if the minimum temperature dips to 4 degrees Celsius.
 A cold wave is also declared when the minimum temperature is 10 degrees Celsius or below and is 4.5 notches below normal.